gary-archer/oauth.apisample.serverless/README.md

 The Serverless OAuth secured Node.js API code sample:

+- The API users a zero trust approach and does its own JWT access token validation.
 - The API takes control over OAuth claims-based authorization to enable security with good manageability.
 - The API uses JSON request logging and can use log aggregation, for the best supportability.